iamibi/Projects/README.md

 ### *HTML, CSS, Bootstrap, Javascript*
 * At hackathon named Game-Jam organized by Poshmark, we as a team created a Try Not to Laugh Challenge where the player will be presented with funny videos and will be tempted to laugh.
 * Created a webpage which renders a video section and a user camera section.
-* A miniature machine learning library is used for identifying the player’s smile and scoring them accordingly
+* A miniature machine learning library is used for identifying the player's smile and scoring them accordingly